5 Haunts To Visit

 These bewitching destinations are so frightfully perfect for the season it’s downright spooky!

-Here at Morris/Essex Health & Life we love a good getaway.
+Here at BERGEN we love a good getaway.
 And while a relaxing spa weekend or some R&R by the sea may be fine for the rest of the year, October calls for something a little scarier.
-So we’ve found some scary destinations that have it all—ghosts, witches, zombies and even some ominous ravens floating around.
+So we’ve found some frightening destinations that have it all—ghosts, witches, zombies and even some ominous ravens floating around.
 For an unforgettable Halloween-time junket, set your GPS—or grab an old-fashioned map.

 CAPE MAY, N.J.

 That’s right—one of your favorite beach destinations along the Jersey Shore is also home to some of the most notorious haunted houses in the country.
 Hop on the “Ghosts of Cape May” trolley tour run by Cape May MAC (that’s the Mid- Atlantic Center for the Arts and Humanities) with your guide, psychic medium Craig McManus, and find out why legend says this Victorian-era vacation spot is riddled with spirits.
 For an even spookier experience, opt for the “Graveyards, Ghosts & Mansions” tour, which pays a visit to nearby Cold Spring Presbyterian Cemetery and the 1800s-era Emlen Physick Estate, where the ghosts of Dr. Emlen Physick and his family are said to haunt the hallways.
 After a long day, retire to your quarters and grab a bite (and maybe another kind of spirit) at Elaine’s, a haunted bed and breakfast.
 If you book a spot on its annual “Ghost Hunter Weekend,” your stay also includes a private reading from an in-house psychic, a walking ghost tour around town, dinnertheater performances and guided exploration of the estate with real paranormal-detecting tools.
 Visit capemaymac.org for tour tickets.